lisongxu/CSCE156-Lab-DB-Query/README.md

 ### Peer Programming Pair-Up

-At the start of each lab, you may find a team member by yourself or be randomly paired up with another student by a lab instructor.
+At the start of each lab, you may find a team member by yourself.
 One of you will be designated the *driver* and the other the *navigator*.
-Each week you should try to alternate: if you were a driver last week, be a navigator next, etc. If you prefer to work on this lab by yourself, that is fine too.
+Each week, you should try to alternate: if you were a driver last week, be a navigator next, etc. If you prefer to work on this lab alone, that is fine too.

 ***Note that each student must answer the lab questions on Canvas for grading.***

-## 1. Connect to MySQL server on Linux server
+## 1. Connect to the MySQL server on the Linux server

 Please connect to the MySQL server running on `nuros.unl.edu` of the School of Computing.
 Please refer to [Lab 5](https://github.com/lisongxu/CSCE156-Lab-DB-Install) for instructions on how to connect to the MySQL server.